 What is the correspondence of the experiment under consideration with our physical reality?

-• the analogue of the moving frame of reference, “the moving rigid rod”, is a rod (oriented “West-East”) – firmly fixed on the moving Earth’s surface in the stationary space.
+• the analogue of the moving frame of reference, “the moving rigid rod”, is a rod (oriented and moving in a “West-East”) – firmly fixed on the moving Earth’s surface in the stationary space.

-• In this (our) real area, the units for measuring the length and time are constant, the time flows in the same way, and the speed of light is constant in the stationary vacuum – i.e. in the “ECI coordinate system”.
+• In this real (our) region, the units for measuring the length and time are constant, the time flows in the same way, and the speed of light is constant in the stationary “empty space” (vacuum) – i.e. in the “ECI coordinate system”.

 Let us proceed with the description of the measurement of the length of the rod using method (b):